jentery/mdia200v5/index.md

 4. Respond directly to classroom activities and lectures about media.
 This means you'll complete four worksheets to demonstrate what you're learning.
 5. Reflect on your learning and communicate its applications to the study and production of media today.
 This reflection will assume the form of a portfolio, which will be your final project in this course.

-I will assume you've no experience in Media Studies, and I will focus on critical approaches to media as they apply to content creation.
+I will assume you've no experience in Media Studies, and I will focus on critical approaches to media as they apply to media practice.
 I will not teach film.
 For that, I recommend [Film Studies](https://www.uvic.ca/finearts/film).
 I also won't teach professional communication or journalism.
 For that, I recommend [Professional Communication](https://www.uvic.ca/humanities/english/professionalcommunication/) and [Professional Writing](https://www.uvic.ca/finearts/writing/undergraduate/programs/pro-writing/index.php), respectively.

 # About Us

 My name is Jentery Sayers (he/him).
 I skip a syllable and say it in two: "JEN-tree."
 You can call me Jentery, Doctor Sayers, or Professor Sayers.

 I spend 13.28% of the day looking for my glasses, and I enjoy writing about games and media.
 I grew up in Richmond, Virginia and went to Virginia Commonwealth University for my BA and BS degrees.
 Then I moved to Seattle, where I received an MA and PhD in English from the University of Washington.
-I now teach courses for UVic Media Studies and English, and I direct our Media Studies program.
+I now teach courses for UVic Media Studies and English, and I direct the Media Studies program.
 I like to play TTRPGs, drums, guitar, basketball, and soccer in my spare time.
 I also do my best to maintain a [portfolio](https://jntry.work/) of my work.

 You can email me at [jentery@uvic.ca](mailto:jentery@uvic.ca) or find me in Clearihue D331.
 My office hours are Thursday, 12-1pm, in CLE D331.
 I respond to emails Monday through Friday, 9am - 5pm, excluding holidays.